The P0174 trouble code can be a real pain because it can be pretty difficult to locate the problem.

-When diagnosing the P0174 trouble code, it is important that you have the car battery charger attached as diagnosing trouble code is a lengthy procedure and there is a chance that your car battery charger might deplete.
-This can generate additional trouble codes and create more problems.
+When diagnosing error code P0174, it is important that you have connected the car battery charger, as diagnosing the error code is a lengthy procedure and there is a possibility that your car battery will be drained.
+This may generate additional error codes and cause further problems.

 Connect the OBD2 Scanner

-To ensure that there is something wrong with the air-fuel mixture, you can check if the P0174 trouble code is generated by the vehicle’s onboard computer.
-To check if the code is triggered, connect the OBD2 scanner and scan to see what exactly the problem is.
+To ensure that there is something wrong with the air-fuel mixture, you can check whether the P0174 error code is generated by the vehicle’s onboard computer.
+To check if the code is triggered, connect the OBD2 scanner and scan to see exactly what the problem is.

 Check for Vacuum Leak

 Leaks in the vacuum hose or vacuum lines can cause unmetered air to enter the engine and disturb the air-fuel mixture.
-Inspect the vacuum lines and see if there is any sign of damage.
-A damaged gasket can also cause a vacuum leak and should be fixed as soon as possible.
+Inspect the vacuum lines and see if there are signs of damage.
+A damaged seal can also cause a vacuum leak and should be repaired as soon as possible.

 Check the Mass Air Flow Sensor

-If you have checked the vacuum lines and hose and found no problem, it is possible that the problem may be with the mass air flow sensor.
-A dirty or damaged mass air flow sensor may not be working effectively and would be telling the engine that less air is entering the system.
-In such a case, cleaning the mass airflow sensor would fix the problem.
-The best way to clean the MAF is by using an electronic cleaner or a brake cleaner but make sure you don’t apply too much force while cleaning or the sensor may get damaged.
+If you have checked the vacuum lines and hose and have not found a problem, the problem may be with the air mass flow sensor.
+A dirty or damaged air mass flow sensor may not work effectively and would tell the engine that less air is entering the system.
+In such a case, cleaning the air mass flow sensor would solve the problem.
+The best way to clean the MAF is to use an electronic cleaner or brake cleaner, but be careful not to use too much force when cleaning as this could damage the sensor.

 How to test the Mass Air Flow Sensor

-The best way to test the mass air flow sensor is by using a scan tool.
-The mechanic will measure the readings of the mass air flow sensor at different RPMs with the readings of a new mass air flow sensor.
+The best way to test the air mass flow sensor is to use a scan tool.
+The mechanic will measure the readings of the air mass flow sensor at various speeds using the readings of a new air mass flow sensor.

-The mass airflow sensor is tested in idle, 1000 rpm, 2000 rpm, and 3000 rpm and the reading is measured.
-Usually, a dirty or worn out airflow sensor will show a low airflow reading compared to a brand new sensor.
-Sometimes, the low airflow reading does not necessarily mean that the airflow sensor is damaged.
-It can also be caused by a dirty air filter or a damaged catalytic converter
+The air mass flow sensor is tested at idle, 1000 rpm, 2000 rpm, and 3000 rpm, and the measured value is measured.
+Normally, a dirty or worn airflow sensor will show a low airflow reading compared to a brand new sensor.
+Sometimes the low airflow reading does not necessarily mean that the airflow sensor is damaged.
+It may also be caused by a dirty air filter or a damaged catalytic converter.

 Check the O2 Oxygen Sensor

-Besides the mass airflow sensor, the O2 oxygen sensor might also trigger the P0174 trouble code.
-In case the oxygen sensor fails, it fails to deliver the correct info about the oxygen entering the system which disturbs the air-fuel mixture ration and thus triggering the P0174 trouble code.
+In addition to the air mass flow sensor, the O2 oxygen sensor can also trigger error code P0174.
+If the oxygen sensor fails, it does not provide the correct information about the oxygen entering the system, which disturbs the air-fuel mixture ratio and thus triggers error code P0174.

 Can I fix the P0174 Trouble Code Myself?

-Since we discussed that there are multiple reasons why the P0174 trouble code is generated by the vehicle’s onboard computer, some of the problems can be fixed easily at home while some require professional help.
-For instance, if the problem is with the mass airflow sensor, you can easily remove it and service it yourself.
+Since we have discussed that there are several reasons why the P0174 trouble code is generated by the vehicle’s onboard computer, some of the problems can easily be solved at home, while others require professional help.
+For example, if the problem is with the airflow meter, you can easily remove it and service it yourself.

 Replacing a clogged air filter is also easy and could be done at home.
-However, if there is some other major problem with the engine intake system, it is recommended that you take your vehicle for a professional inspection.
+However, if there is any other major problem with the engine’s intake system, it is recommended that the vehicle be subjected to a professional inspection.

 How Serious is the P0174 Trouble Code?

-If your vehicle is not receiving the correct air-fuel mixture, chances are that the engine may not deliver optimal performance and will start coughing.
-If the issue is not fixed for a long period of time it can cause serious damage to the engine and you will end up paying a lot of money for engine repair
+If your vehicle does not get the right air-fuel mixture, there is a chance that the engine will not perform optimally and start to cough.
+If the problem is not corrected over a long period of time, it can cause serious damage to the engine and you will end up paying a lot of money for engine repair.

-If there is any other specific question associated with the P0174 trouble code or your vehicle, do write it below and one of our professional mechanics will surely assist you.
+If you have another specific question regarding the P0174 fault code or your vehicle, please write it down below and one of our professional mechanics will help you.